rks101/eglinux/README.md

 **Hypervisor**: A hypervisor is software that creates and runs Virtual Machines (VMs) on a physical computer or server.
 It enables multiple guest operating systems to run simultaneously on a single host machine by allocating and managing hardware resources such as compute, memory, network interfaces, and persistent storage.
 There are two main types of hypervisors: bare-metal and hosted hypervisors.
 A bare-metal hypervisor runs directly on the host machine, such as VMware ESXi, Microsoft Hyper-V, and Xen.
 A hosted hypervisor runs as an application within a host operating system, such as VMware Workstation and Oracle VirtualBox.

-Note on ESXi: ESXi uses its own VMKernel.
+Note on ESXi: ESXi uses its own VMkernel.
 The development environment of the VMkernel and ESXi software is Linux - in other words, a Linux system and the GNU C Compiler/GCC is used to compile the VMkernel.
 It also makes use of some of the Linux kernel include files to implement the Linux compatible driver interface.
 However, [ESXi is not a Linux system](https://www.v-front.de/2013/08/a-myth-busted-and-faq-esxi-is-not-based.html).

 More on these topics in next sections.
 Continue reading to maintain the flow.